MP Estate Planning UK

 Build a legally robust will that matches your blended family estate plan

-A well-drafted will is the backbone of any sensible estate planning for mixed households.
-It makes sure your wishes are clear.
-It reduces surprises and costly disputes between parties.
+A well-drafted will is the backbone of any sensible estate plan for a blended family.
+It makes your wishes legally binding, reduces the scope for surprises and limits the risk of costly disputes between family members who may have very different expectations.

 Preventing intestacy rules from excluding intended members